gvwilson/thirdbit/fiction/maddy-roo/index.md

 This one will reduce operational status as well."
 The bot's flashlight started to dim.

-"Wait—can you…"
+"Can—can you please leave that on?"
 Maddy asked.

 "Of course."
 The light steadied,
 not as bright as before but still comforting.
-Maddy closed her eyes and was instantly as lost to the world as her gently snoring sister.
+Maddy closed her eyes and fell almost instantly into an exhausted sleep.

 She woke a few moments or an hour later.
 Her head felt like it was stuffed with dirty laundry,